jamesgrams/spokapi/README.md

 - `/channel/`
     - Post to this endpoint to change what channels you want to include
     - Get this endpoint to get what channels are currently blocked
+- `/start-interval/`
+    - This starts the regular fetching of games (on an interval)
+- `/stop-interval/`
+    - This stops the regular fetching of games (on an interval)
 - `/`
     - This will return the Spokapi Client